gmhcode/HomeworkAssignment/README.md

 ## Testing

-The unit and UI tests I wrote weren't exhaustive, just some examples how what/how they would be done.
+The unit and UI tests I wrote weren't exhaustive, just some examples how what/how would be done.
 If you want the tests to automatically run before an update is launched, there are several approaches.
 The approach that I see pretty often is just to have a server that runs a script to pull the updated github project, once pulled, have it run an xcode testing script from the terminal, then view the result.